Hosozao Shamisen Set “Hagumi”

 Details

-This neck is 25,5 mm wide and 27 mm high/thick at the top and widens slightly towards the dou.
-It has an elegantly slanted hatomune – the part where the neck enters the sound box – which is typical for hosozao shamisen associated with Nagauta style.
+This neck is 26,5 mm wide and 26 mm high/thick at the top and widens slightly towards the dou.
+The fingerboard is 26,5 mm wide at the narrow end.
+The elegantly slanted hatomune – the part where the neck enters the sound box – is typical for hosozao shamisen associated with Nagauta style.
 You can play up to position 19 with this kind of neck.

 The tsukigata (the curved end of the tenjin) is in perfect condition, and the instrument’s wood has a beautiful reddish shade and beautiful grain.
 The neck is crafted in mitsuori style: It can be separated into three parts.
 This makes travelling with the shamisen very easy – even if you have to get by with light and small luggage.